Yoshyn/IsPwned/README.md

 # TODO :

-I want to perform some other little feature :

-  * set a license => Mozilla ?
   * Translations
   * Manage a popup to enter an email if the site is pwned
     * Retrieve all email in field into the page to prefield the popup ?